-Breast cancer survivors who were prescribed Taxotere before December 2015 and experienced permanent baldness as a result of Taxotere use may be eligible for compensation.
+Breast cancer survivors who were prescribed Taxotere before December 2015 and experienced permanent baldness, otherwise known as alopecia, as a result of Taxotere use may be eligible for compensation.

 Although hair loss is a common side effect related to chemotherapy drugs, permanent baldness is not.

 Permanent baldness is a disfiguring condition, especially for women.
-Women who experience disfiguring permanent alopecia as a result of Taxotere use not only suffer physical and emotional loss, but also financial loss, including loss of work or inability to work due to significant psychological damage.
+Women who experience disfiguring alopecia as a result of Taxotere (docetaxel) use not only suffer physical and emotional loss, but also financial loss, including the cost of wigs and potentially the loss of work or inability to work due to significant psychological injury.

 “I did not anticipate that years out of treatment I would be left with fine wisps of hair that grew in clumps around my head, but offered no coverage and no relief from the wigs and scarves that I had been wearing during the treatment,” said one breast cancer patient who told her story on A Head of Our Time, an online support group.

-Women and families suing Sanofi allege the company was aware of the link between permanent hair loss and Taxotere use and failed to warn patients.
-The company also marketed Taxotere as more effective than other chemotherapy drugs when other drugs were equally effective without the associated permanent hair loss, according to the lawsuits.
+Women and families suing allege the manufacturers were aware of the link between permanent hair loss and Taxotere (docetaxel) use and failed to warn physicians or patients.
+The lawsuits also allege the manufacturers marketed Taxotere (docetaxel) as more effective than other chemotherapy drugs even though other chemotherapy drugs were equally effective and did not include the risk of permanent hair loss.

 According to lawsuits, Sanofi misled the public by falsely assuring them that hair would grow back after chemotherapy.
 But the company should have known that their drug had a higher rate of permanent alopecia than similar drugs on the market.